-- In 2015/2016 the spending on MP security was £171,000
+- In 2015/2016 the spending on MP security was £171,000.

-- In the financial year 2020/21, the spending on MP security was £4.4 million
+- In the financial year 2020/21, the spending on MP security was £4.4 million.

-- This is an increase of over 2000%
+- This is an increase of over 2000%.

-While this might not seem like much spread across the 650 members of parliament in the UK, comparing it to previous years figures shows there has been a dramatic increase in spending on MP security.
+While this might not seem like much spread across the 650 members of parliament in the UK, comparing it to previous years figures show there has been a dramatic increase in spending on MP security.

 This increase in costs can be linked to the political landscape at the time, most likely due to the increase in threats to members of parliament surrounding issues and policies at that time, such as the EU Referendum that was ongoing during that time.

+Between 2016 and 2020, Police reported over 600 crimes committed against MPs, the majority of these were threats and abuse, with 6 cases of common assault.
 Due to the security concerns that can arise from making the security cost of specific MPs public, this is something which we may find is not available to the public in the future.

 Some MPs have stated that they have found it difficult to get increased funding to improve their security.
-The Independent Parliamentary Standards Authority are responsible for regulating the business costs of serving members of parliament, must make an assessment on a case-by-case basis to determine if the costs of increased security measures are warranted.
+The Independent Parliamentary Standards Authority are responsible for regulating the business costs of serving members of parliament, and must make an assessment on a case-by-case basis to determine if the costs of increased security measures are warranted.